U.S. News Rankings

 |School type||private, women's college|

-When applying to Hollins University, it's important to note the application deadline is rolling, and the early decision deadline is December 1.
+When applying to Hollins University, it's important to note the application deadline is rolling, and the early action deadline and the early decision deadline are December 1 and November 1, respectively.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Hollins University is $40.
-It is selective, with an acceptance rate of 82.7 percent.
+It is selective, with an acceptance rate of 66 percent and an early acceptance rate of 91.8 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.